Supporting you through bereavement

 -

-No, you don’t.
-For most people, we can handle the process on the phone or by email and you can send us any documents after we speak.
-Plus, if you have an account with us, we can use your telephone banking details to identify you.
+No, for most people we can handle the process on the phone or by email and you can send us any documents after we speak.
+If you have an account with us, we can use your telephone banking details to identify you.

 -